2007: Runner Mike Murphy leads the team in three meets during the inaugural season.

-In 2010, the CIA Steels women's cross country team dominated the Hudson Valley Women’s Athletic Conference (HVWAC) Cross Country Championship meet on October 24, easily defeating six other colleges in the five-kilometer race to win the conference title.
+2010: The CIA women's cross country team wins the HVWAC Cross Country Championship, defeating six other colleges in the five-kilometer race to win the conference title.

 2011: The women’s team wins the HVWAC Cross Country Championship again with three of the top four runners (Jackie DeGrandpre, Brittany Ronan, and Samantha Carlucci).
 Five of the 10 CIA runners finish in the top 15.
 The men’s team capture third place, with two runners finishing in the top 10 (John Masching and Dylan Rutherford) and four CIA runners in the top 20.

 2012: The women’s team continues its dominance with another HVWAC Cross Country Championship, beating second-place Pratt Institute by 25 points.
 Three CIA female runners place in the top five (Jackie DeGrandpre, Brittany Ronan, and Shannon Haggerty).
 The CIA men finish in second place—its best-ever finish—with four runners in the top 20.
 In addition, Head Coach Lowell Fisher is named Coach of the Year.

 2013: After five seasons, Head Coach Lowell Fisher ends his very successful cross country coaching tenure with the CIA athletics program.
 Longtime CIA staff member Mike Murphy takes over coaching duties.

 2014: Two women’s runners—Olivia Jose and Cheyene Boinais—finish in the top 10 at the Hudson Valley Intercollegiate Athletic Conference (HVIAC) Championship.
 Men’s runner Grant Rico places 11th.